CrazyLabs invests $500,000 in Indian hypercasual game accelerator

 Hypercasual games are easy-to-learn mobile games you can play in a minute or less.
 They may not sound like much, but they have taken the mobile game market by storm, growing 72% in downloads in March alone.
 And they have helped CrazyLabs top more than 3 billion downloads in its history.

 In the past couple of years, Indian developers have had some hits with mobile games, and the Indian market itself is a big prize, with more than 400 million smartphone users.
 The investment shows that India, which has long had potential in games, is growing its share of the global game ecosystem.
-While the investment dollars aren’t huge, the vote of confidence for the Indian game developers is important, especially coming in the middle of a pandemic.
+While the investment dollars aren’t huge, the vote of confidence for Indian game developers is important, especially coming in the middle of a pandemic.
 It’s also interesting to see an Israeli company move into India.

 Sagi Schliesser, CEO of Tel Aviv-based CrazyLabs, said in an interview with GamesBeat that the company (originally called TabTale) has shifted its focus from educational games to hypercasual games.
 And some of its best titles — such as Soap Cutting, which has had 50 million downloads — are coming from India.